Embassy of the United States, Budapest

 The Embassy of the United States, Budapest is the diplomatic representation of the United States in Hungary, located in Budapest in the Fifth District, at 12 Liberty Square.
 The embassy is housed in the building of the Hungarian Commercial Hall, which was inaugurated in 1901.
-Since the summer of 2022, the embassy has been led by ambassador David Pressman.

 History

 Hungary–United States relations on a diplomatic level began during the time of the Austro-Hungarian Empire.
 The first American embassy was actually opened in Vienna, and the first American envoy presented his credentials on November 7, 1838.
 Diplomatic relations were severed during World War I, and the peace treaty between the two countries was signed on August 29, 1921.
 Only after that could discussions about opening separate diplomatic representations for Hungary and the USA commence.
 Even before this, the USA was not without representation in Hungary.
 On December 4, 1919, Ulysses Grant-Smith arrived in Hungary to represent the American government.
 Grant-Smith opened an office at 12 Lendvay Street, and his assignment was confirmed on January 27, 1920.
 The embassy was officially founded on December 26, 1921, with Ulysses Grant-Smith serving as the chargé d'affaires.
 He was succeeded by Theodore Brentano, who represented the United States from May 16, 1922, with the title of Minister Plenipotentiary.

 The embassy and consulate moved to 12 Imre Steindl Street (then: Árpád Street) in 1930.
 In 1933, negotiations began with the Hungarian Post Savings Bank for the lease of the nearby location at 12 Liberty Square.
 The embassy opened at this now-famous location on January 20, 1934, initially leasing the offices but eventually displacing all previous tenants.
 Budapest's fifth post office operated in the building from 1933 until 1947, when the Americans transitioned from tenants to owners.

 On December 13, 1941 Hungary declared war on the United States.
 However, United States Congress did not approve the state of war, and thus the embassy continued to operate.
 Envoy Herbert Pell left Hungary on January 16, 1942.
 The embassy building was temporarily entrusted to the Swiss, and was occupied by Consul Carl Lutz, who directed his humanitarian activities from there.